 Tuition is paid monthly and is non-refundable.
 Tuition payments remain the same each month regardless of the student’s attendance, studio closures, or holidays.
 Tuition is not prorated if a student misses their class and it is not based on how many of their classes a student may or may not attend in a given month.
 If students are absent or if a class falls on a holiday or a break, they are welcome to make up those missed classes.
 We ask that you give us written notice when adding or dropping a class (using an add/drop form) so that your tuition can be adjusted accordingly, in a timely manner, and your account will be charged accurately the following month.
 Payments must be kept current in order for students to continue their participation.

 Autopay is preferred and encouraged.
 Autopay is a direct withdrawal from a credit or debit card.
 Charges are automatically deducted on the 1st of the month.
 Autopay can be started and stopped at any time.
 There are no long-term contracts with the studio.
 Please remember to keep your Autopay account information current.
 A charge will come back as declined if your account information has changed, if you have a new credit card number, or even a new expiration date.
-Any declined credit card and/or Autopay transaction results in a $10 fee charged to your account.
+Any declined Autopay transactions will result in a $10 fee charged to your account.

 If you choose not to pay though Autopay, we do not mail invoices.
 Tuition is due the same time each month: on the 1st, but not considered late until after the 10th.
 After the 10th, a $10 late fee is automatically added to your account.
 Checks returned due to NSF will be charged a $20 fee.